Emmanuel Macron: Formation of En Marche and resignation from government

-Macron was invited to attend a festival in Orléans by mayor Olivier Carré in May 2016, the festival is organized every year to celebrate Orléans' liberation by Joan of Arc.
-France Info and LCI reported that Macron had attached the Republican values of the Fifth Republic to Joan of Arc and then in a speech, he compared himself to Joan of Arc.
+In May 2016, Orleans mayor Olivier Carré invited Macron to the festival commemorating the 587th anniversary of Joan of Arc's efforts during the Siege of Orléans.
+LCI reported that Macron was trying to take back the symbol of Joan of Arc from the far-right.
 Macron later went to Puy du Fou and declared he was "not a socialist" in a speech amid rumours he was going to leave the current government.

 On 30 August 2016, Macron resigned from the government ahead of the 2017 presidential election, to devote himself to his En Marche movement.
-There had been rising tensions and several reports that he wanted to leave the Valls government since early 2015.
-Macron initially planned to leave after the cancellation of his "Macron 2" law but after a meeting with President François Hollande, he decided to stay and an announcement was planned to declare that Macron was committed to the government (though the announcement was pushed back due to the attacks in Nice and Normandy).
-Michel Sapin was announced as Macron's replacement.
-Speaking on Macron's resignation, Hollande said he had been "betrayed".
-According to an IFOP poll, 84% of French agreed with Macron's decision to resign.
+There had been rising tensions and several reports that he had wanted to leave the Valls government since early 2015.
+He initially planned to leave after the cancellation of his "Macron 2" law but decided to stay on temporarily after a meeting with President François Hollande.
+Michel Sapin was announced as Macron's replacement, while Hollande said he felt Macron had "methodically betrayed" him.
+An IFOP poll showed that 84% of those surveyed agreed with his decision to resign.